 “No…,” Cason said as he put his spoon down.
 He folded up his arms.
 “Well…..yes.
 I admit I was curious to see if it was true or not.
 She just caught me looking at it.”

-“I admit, it is strange to see we have met an alien race and that we can…..well, have sex with them.
-It is natural to be curious.”
+“I admit, it's strange to see we have met an alien race and that we can…..well, have sex with them.
+It's natural to be curious.”

 “I just find it weird what the purpose of it is.
 The T’rintar clan goes out of its way to encourage humans and their own people to…..go and get together and do it.”

 Javier shrugged.
 “Why not?
 The goal is to show the other clans that we can have children together.
-It is their goal to convince the other clans to lay down their arms and not go after us.”
+It's their goal to convince the other clans to lay down their arms and not go after us.”

 “Yeah, but…..still.
-I mean…..I end up hearing a friend of mine awhile back goes and marries one of them.
-I end up hearing another family member goes to New Olympia and ends up getting three wives.
+I mean…..I ended up hearing a friend of mine go and marry one of them a while back.
+I end up hearing another family member go to New Olympia and find three wives.
 Don’t you feel like the men are in high demand these days?”

-“If you are going to ask if I am going to move to New Olympia sometime soon, my answer would be no. I keep getting this feeling that something ain’t right there.
+“If you're going to ask if I am going to move to New Olympia sometime soon, my answer would be no. I keep getting this feeling that something ain’t right there.
 As for the Itrean women….umm…I don’t know.
-I think they are attractive, but I don’t know if I would be interested in jumping in bed with one of them.”
+I think they're attractive, but I don’t know if I would be interested in jumping in bed with one of them.”

-“I think that Karen asked me because she was afraid one of those T’rintar clan women was going to take me and make me a mate to her or something.
+“I think that Karen asked me because she was afraid one of those T’rintar clan women was going to take me.
 I think human women are in for some major competition now.”

 Javier finished taking a bite of his egg sandwich as he quickly chewed it up and swallowed it.
 “You know, not all of them are truly female.”

 “What?
 What do you mean?”
 Cason asked him.
-“I thought all of them are women.
+“I thought all of them were women.
 They had a disease that wiped out the men of their race.”

 Javier nodded.
 “That is absolutely true, but they had to rely on other ways to procreate.
 I think they call them the ‘ivon.’
 Some of those women may have more than just a vagina.”